 The Cape winelands, situated at the southernmost tip of Africa, enjoy a Mediterranean climate with cool wet winters and warm dry summers that suit a mainstream of European grape varieties.
 Considerable new capital has been invested in the Cape's wine industry so that today it consistently produces ever improving quality.

-Pinotage, a blend of Pinot Noir and Cinsaut, is the recognised grape of South Africa while white grape production is dominated by Chenin Blanc, or Steen.
+Pinotage, a blend of Pinot Noir and Cinsault, is the recognised grape of South Africa while white grape production is dominated by Chenin Blanc, or Steen.

 Filter By Region: